nbhusare/jekyll-cayman-theme/_posts/2017-06-29-inserting-imports-in-right-location.markdown

 AnnotatedArrayType
 ```

-The solution to the problem is to define a class that extends "org.eclipse.xtext.xbase.imports.DefaultImportsConfiguration" and override the method "getImportSectionOffset".
+The solution to the problem is to define a class that extends ```org.eclipse.xtext.xbase.imports.DefaultImportsConfiguration``` and override the method ```getImportSectionOffset```.
 You also need to bind the implementation class in your DSL Runtime Module.

 ```
 class EntityDslImportConfiguration extends DefaultImportsConfiguration {

-	override getImportSectionOffset(XtextResource resource) {
+    // Inser import in the right location override getImportSectionOffset(XtextResource resource) {
 		val head = resource.contents.head
 		val node = head?.findActualNodeFor